gabrielmicko/mozillaq/README.md

 # Sprint for kicking-off this project

 Phase 1:
----

 * Designing the application
 * Building the front-end for the application
 * Building the back-end for the application

 __Designing the application:__

-Front-end will be a single page application which will follows [mozilla's guidlines](https://www.mozilla.org/en-US/styleguide/).
+Front-end will be a single page application which will follow [mozilla's guidlines](https://www.mozilla.org/en-US/styleguide/).
-At the quiz content we need design for the header, questions, answers and design for the result page.
+At the quiz content we need design for the questions, answers and for the result page.
+We also need a shiny mozilla header.

 __Front-page wireframe:__